 All leads today turned up false, she said Wednesday.

 There was a lead that he was spotted in Dover, but after seeing the child thought to be Arvidson, it was confirmed not to be him, she said.

 Arvidson, who's described as tall, lanky and athletic with shoulder-length blonde hair, was last seen leaving his home along Marlboro Road in West Brattleboro just after 2:15 p.m. on Saturday, heading toward the woods.

 One of Arvidson's friends, Sam Burton, 17, said not checking in with people for this long is unlike him.
 Burton said he thinks his friend is still alive though.

 "He's been through a lot in his life," Burton said.
 "He's a strong person and it's not a time where he would quit or give up.
 He's a survivor."

 Cunningham said Arvidson, "Marb" to those in his closest circle of friends, is loved by many in the community and has a good relationship with his family and friends.
-He also lived for some time in Wilmington and if he could, he would attempt to contact people there to check on their well being followed by the devastation caused by flash floods.

 According to Cunningham, Arvidson had plans the afternoon of his disappearance to meet up with his girlfriend at his home after he went out for a hike.